 “Jacqueline (Kathryn Browning) is the stone of promiscuous scandal in this production.
 Her simple airs toward her husband pale by comparison to the way she flings herself about to her lover.
 But Browning shows her true colors when everything starts to break down, reminding us that hell hath no fury like a woman scorned.
 Even her posture goes rigid as she grows livid over the situation, and her brisk sense of revenge comes tumbling out as comedic perfection.”

-DC Metro Theater Arts review of Don’t Dress for Dinner, March 2013
+DC Metro Theater Arts review of Don’t Dress for Dinner

-Kathryn Browning has more than 15 years’ professional experience in the entertainment industry, working on television dramas and comedies, corporate industrials, and mainstream commercials, both in front of and behind the camera.
+Kathryn Browning has nearly two decades of professional experience in the entertainment industry, working on television dramas and comedies, corporate industrials, and mainstream commercials, both in front of and behind the camera.

 She has had the luck and pleasure to work alongside some of the industry’s finest performers, including Robin Wright, Molly Parker, and Mahershala Ali, as well as with award-winning directors, such as James Foley and John David Coles.